Anti-Chinese sentiment in Korea: Recent history

 In the early 2000s, a dispute over the history of Goguryeo, which both Koreas and China claim as their own, caused tension between the two countries.

-Anti-Chinese sentiments in South Korea have been on a steady rise since 2002.
+Anti-PRC sentiment in South Korea has been on a steady rise since 2002.
 According to the Pew Global Attitude Project, favorable view of China steadily declined from 66% in 2002 to 48% in 2008, while unfavorable view of China rose from 31% in 2002 to 49% in 2008.
 According to polls by the East Asia Institute, positive view of China's influence declined from 48.6% in 2005 to 38% in 2009, while negative view of Chinese influence rose from 46.7% in 2005 to 50% in 2008.

 During the Seoul leg of the 2008 Olympic torch relay, over 6,000 Chinese students clashed with protesters.
 Chinese demonstrators clashed with local activists who rallied to protest the torch relay, citing Beijing's discouraging treatment of North Korea defectors and the regime's crackdown on Tibetans' rioting for independence.
 With the result of these violent clashes in central Seoul, anti-Chinese sentiments in Korea aroused great indignation toward the Chinese people.
 The Ministry of Justice of South Korea indicated that it would punish all such demonstrators, regardless of nationality.
 The Government of South Korea is toughening visa regulations for Chinese students.

 In 2017, relations further strained with the deployment of the THAAD missile defense system in South Korea, causing China to start its boycott against Korea.
 Koreans, in turn, developed anti-Chinese views over reports of economic retaliation by Beijing.